Oral history interview with Elisabeth D. Model, 1977 May 19

 MR. MCNAUGHT: Oh, really?

 MS. MODEL: Yes.
-Beautiful, powerful, Basque woman, marvelous, but of course I was in her favor with my flowers --
+Beautiful, powerful, Basque woman.
+Marvelous.
+But, of course, I was in her favors with my flowers –-

 MR. MCNAUGHT: Which was sweet.